mtempler/mtempler.github.io/_posts/2026-08-26-scientific-learning.markdown

 tags: [Supply and Demand, Power Grid]
 image: img-04.jpg
 ---
-Over the past decade, the 19th century science-of-counting has been resurrected to provide a combinatorial derivation of conventional Machine Learning that uniquely generalizes statistics to probability theory, allows energy to enter or exit the system, and processes any time-series to return a complete set of scientific (thermodynamic) measurements as deductive Reality.
+Over the past decade, the 19th century science-of-counting has been resurrected to provide a combinatorial derivation of conventional Machine Learning that uniquely generalizes statistics to probability theory, allows energy to enter or exit the system, and processes any time-series to return a complete set of scientific (thermodynamic) measurements as deductive reality.
 And now with a plausible way to explain and generalize Machine Learning for time-series, we observe that "Machine" and "Artificial Intelligence" are too prominent in this case, because in the science-of-counting computers only do what they have done from the beginning: evaluate built-in functions.
 The derivation of the functions is human intelligence, not artificial intelligence.
 In the science-of-counting "scientific machine learning" will be simplified to scientific learning.

 Conventional machine learning is effective in static, closed world applications, but cannot accommodate changing environments, where energy can enter or exit, or, where energy is stored for later release.
 Energy allowed to enter or exit a system should also allow emotional energy to enter and exit, as it is the principle and obvious source of human energy that can both affect dynamics and anticipate a need.
 Scientific learning is the combinatorial science-of-counting evaluated on time-series that permit both energy flow and energy storage, and reduces correctly to statistics when there is no energy entering or exiting the system.